2020-21 Frequently Asked Questions

-- Space is not available for either their first or second choice OR
+- Space is not available for either their first or second choice school OR

 Can my child’s name be on more than one waiting list?

-No, students can be on only one waiting list.
-This applies to your child’s first choice school.
+No. Students can only be on one waiting list.
+The waiting list only applies to your child’s first choice school.